Photo by Ash Paringit/The LANCE.

-The official student publication of the Colegio appointed its new Editor-in-Chief last December 20, 2018.
+THE OFFICIAL collegiate publication of the Colegio appointed its new Editor-in-Chief last December 20.

 Through the decision of the editorial board together with their adviser Asst.
 Prof. Louie Benedict Ignacio PhD., The LANCE appointed Jonash Dannug to officially take Teejay Obsequio’s post as Editor-in-Chief.

-"Ako, I'll just do my job.
-I'm not gonna lie.
+"Ako, I will just do my job.
+I am not gonna lie.
 This is a very big responsibility and magkakaroon din ako ng shortcomings," Dannug admitted.

 When asked about his plans for the publication, Dannug said, "Summer pa lang kasi nakapaglatag na kami ng plans for the whole academic year.
 So, sa totoo lang, swerte ako kasi itutuloy ko na lang lahat ng 'yon.
 Lahat ng nasimulan ni Teejay, itutuloy ko lang."

-Moreover, he added, "We started this academic year strong, so my mindset is to finish stronger."
+"We started this academic year strong, so my mindset is to finish stronger," he added.

 Dannug entered the publication during his sophomore year and applied as a sports trainee.
 In the following year, he took the contributors' examination and became a sports writer.

 He also served as the Editor-in-Chief in a desktop publication class newspaper, where he managed to learn about the organizational structure of a publication and acquired experiences.
 The fourth year Communication major also placed second in the 2018 placement examinations behind Obsequio.

 However, Obsequio said that he has been eyeing Dannug to take his post.

 "I can vouch to anyone na Jonash could stand for the publication.
 Iyong passion, assertiveness, and willingness ng bagong Editor-in-Chief nandiyan," the former EIC assured.